heroicstoic/heroicstoic.github.io/TableRules.md

 Way of the Four Elements : Remastered (crowdsourced) - [Link](pdf/wayof4elements_remastered.pdf)

-### Using Other Resources
-Feel free to use anything right out of the PHB.
-When Xanathar's Guide to Everything is released, it will also likely be usable without restriction.
-In addition, you can use any one officially published hardcover without needing to ask me.
-If you want to use more than 1 hardcover, or an Unearthed Arcana or homebrew that I haven't preapproved, or you want to homebrew a little something special, give me a shout, and I will consider it.

 ## Etiquitte
 ##### 1) Please be kind to the fellow players and their playstyles